 If you are looking to purchase marijuana oil for medical use you must first live in a location with legalized medical marijuana.
 Currently 33 states have legalized some form of medical marijuana law on the books.
-You can find a complete list of medical marijuana states, as well as detailed descriptions on each state’s medical marijuana laws here.
+Browse our Legalization Map page to find a complete list of medical marijuana states, as well as detailed descriptions on each state’s medical marijuana laws.

 To access medical marijuana in most states where it is legal, you will need a doctor’s recommendation to use medical marijuana for an approved medical condition.
 Once you obtain your doctor’s recommendation, you can access marijuana from a licensed dispensary near your home.

 Additionally, some U.S. states have legalized recreational marijuana for adults.
 A state ID or driver’s license from any state proving you are over 21 will get you access to legal dispensaries in six of the recreational marijuana states in the U.S.: